Incirlik Air Base: 2010 land claim lawsuits

 In 2010, three Armenian Americans filed a lawsuit against the Republic of Turkey and two banks for compensation of 122 acre of land in the Adana region of Turkey, where Incirlik Air Base currently stands.
 An American court accepted the case and granted Turkey 21 days to respond to the lawsuit.
 The defendant banks in Turkey requested the court extend the deadline for a response until September 2011.
 The court accepted the extension.

-U.S District Judge Dolly Gee dismissed the case in 2013, but the dismissal did not prevent the plaintiffs from using the U.S federal courts to hold Turkish banks accountable for seizing land from Armenians during the Armenian genocide.
-The plaintiffs filed an appeal brief on October.
+U.S District Judge Dolly Gee dismissed the case in 2013, but the dismissal did not prevent the plaintiffs from using the U.S federal courts to hold Turkish banks accountable for seizing land from Armenians during World War I. The plaintiffs filed an appeal brief on October.
 21, 2013, and the United States Court of Appeals for the Ninth Circuit heard the case 17 December 2018.

 2015 operations against the Islamic State of Iraq and the Levant

 On 13 October 2014, it was rumored that the Turkish government approved the use of Incirlik Air base to support operations against the so-called Islamic State but this was later denied.
 On 23 July 2015, it was confirmed that the Turkish Government would begin allowing USAF UAVs and USAF combat planes to fly combat sorties against ISIL in neighboring Syria out of Incirlik Air base.
 Ankara formally signed a deal 29 July 2015 with the United States over the use of Turkey's Incirlik air base in the U.S.-led coalition's campaign against the Islamic State, the Turkish Foreign Ministry said, Hurriyet reported.
 The agreement covers only the fight against the Islamic State and does not include air support for allied Kurdish fighters in northern Syria, a spokesman for the ministry said.

+Between January 2015 and August 2015, the nuclear storage facility at the base underwent substantial perimeter security enhancements.
+These upgrades included the installation of two-lane chain-link security fences spanning 8400 meters, the establishment of a dedicated patrol road, aircraft entrance gates, and the implementation of the K8 protection aircraft barrier.

 On 25 April 2016, the German Federal Armed Forces announced they would commit 65 million Euro to establish a permanent presence at Incirlik, as part of Germany's commitment to the fight against ISIL.
 Funds will support the permanent basing of six Panavia Tornado and one Airbus A310 MRTT within six months.
 These will be supported by 200 troops.
 Separate command post (34 million Euro) and housing and recreational facilities (10 million and 4,5 million Euro respectively) will be built by the end of 2017.
 As of May 2017, due to diplomatic disagreements between Germany and Turkey, the German government is considering pulling German forces out of the base.
 In June 2017 the German Parliament voted to leave the Incirlik Air Base and in September the troops got transferred to the Muwaffaq Salti Air Base at Azraq in Jordan.